 Cats are not big water drinkers—they need half as much water as dogs per pound of body weight.
-So when you notice your cat drinking a lot of water, or maybe even downing it and begging for more, it may be a red flag.
+When you notice your cat drinking a lot of water, or maybe even downing it and begging for more, it may be a red flag.

 How much water is too much?
 What causes your cat to drink so much water?
 And, more importantly, what should you do about it?
 Read on for answers.